kmarquez01/Tic-Tac-Toe/README.md

 This is a two player tic tac toe project inspired by the minigame from Google and Codetech.
 When a winning row is determined, a prompt to restart is given and the phrase "game over" appears indicating it's end.

-You can run the game by simply downloading the code and using a IDE (eg. Visual studio code with python extension installed).
+You can run the game by running tictactoe.exe.